 After watching about 30 episodes, I found myself getting dressed one day.
 I picked out a tighter than usual top and started layering on gold jewelry with a conservative face of makeup.
 “What was I doing?!”
 I asked myself.
 I looked in the mirror and thought, “Oh my god, I’m dressing like Carmela Soprano!”
 Without regret, I went forward into my newfound chapter of adulthood as a y2k mom.

 I found myself paying closer attention to Carmela’s style, wanting to break down the key components.
-Here’s some takeaways I put together for your reading pleasure.
+So, if you want the mob wives aesthetic like Carmela has, here’s how to get it.

 Layered and Stacked Necklaces

 The most popular piece from this era is the mesh Christian Tse collar necklace.
+Many people love that necklace, so I’ve shared where to find modern dupes.
 There are several iterations of this style that served as a base piece for the other layers.
 Lauren Kulchinsky Levison did the jewelry styling for The Sopranos.

 “I wanted something that looked almost like fabric because it was reminiscent of a family quilt,” Levison said in an interview, “She was in charge of the family; she makes the sauce, she makes the food.”